FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 If your site lets users vote on cat pictures, MFA may never be required.
 If your site lets users transfer money, or digital assets similar to money, to complete strangers on the internet, on the other hand, it should require MFA.

 These scenarios are at opposite ends of the security and user experience spectrum, and the case for MFA can be made rather easily.
 More difficult decisions occur when the answer isn't obvious.

-What are some situations where you should consider incorporating multifactor authentication?
+What are some situations where you should consider incorporating multi-factor authentication?

 ## When should I require multiple factors of authentication?